c8r/blog/open-formats.md

 ### Style

 The style object is a static, plain object based on CSS.
-Keys can either be camelCased or hyphenated, and pseudoclasses are supported with nested objects.
+Keys can either be camelCased or kebab-cased, and pseudoclasses are supported with nested objects.

 ### Props